KSchopmeyer/smipyping/notes/installation_notes.md

    * python 2.7
    * a python virtual environment (This guide is written around virtualenv and virtualenvwrapper).
 You do not have to have the virtual environment but it makes working with python much simpler.
+We have generally worked with `virtualenv` and   virtualenvwrapper` but there are a number of different virtual environment tools available today.
    * pip.
-Be sure pip is up-to-date with pip install -u pip
+Be sure pip is up-to-date with pip install -u pip.
+Note that pip is part of the standard python install on some environments but not on others
-   * make
-   * mysql

-   TODO detailed install instructions for the above
+   * make, specifically GNU make.
+This should be part of the core install on all Linux systems.
+   * MySQL (version 5.7.x) - This is an extra install and the installation depends on the particular environment used.
+Most of the debian based environments include mysql (version 5.7.x) as part of the supported packages that can be installed simply by selecting the package manager and searching for the MySQL package.
+However, the Redhat bases systems place this into a set of separately installable packages

-2. Create a directory for the installation and download smipyping from github
+2. Create a directory for the installation and clone smipyping from github

    $ mkdir smipypingtest

    $ git clone https://github.com/KSchopmeyer/smipyping.git

-   We are downloading from github now but will eventually move to installing from PyPi
+   We are downloading from github now but will eventually move to installing from PyPi.
+The clone downloads all of the components in the git repo, not just the pip installables so that it includes extra development tools and the test directories

 3. Create a virtual environment for the installation.
-With virtualenv and virtualenvwrapper the step are:
+With `virtualenv` and `virtualenvwrapper` the step are:

+    a.
+Go to the directory containing the root of smipyping

        $ cd smipypingtest/smipyping

+    b.
+Create the virtual environment (the following line uses `virtualenvwrapper`).
+The -a . options sets the current directory as the workspace for this virtual environment so that simply executing `workon smipypingtest` activated the virtual environment and also changes to the directory containing that version of the project.

        $ mkvirtualenv -a . smipypingtest

+    c.
+Activate the new virtual environment

         $ workon smipypingtest

-4. Install smipyping
+4. Install and build smipyping.
+This step is required because we cloned the code into place,  when we change to pip, it will no longer be necessary

     a.
 Be sure you are in the directory defined in step 3.
 The easiest way is with the cmd: